 1- FirePush: Advertising Software

 FirePush automates your online store with web pushes and SMS messages.
 So it will increase your business sales and help it grow efficiently.
 Also, you can send reminders about abandoned carts, promotions, and delivery updates.
 Indeed, it’ll help you make money while you sleep.

 – Discount codes.

 – Price drop alerts.

 Moreover, FirePush grants the most inclusive range of push notifications on the Shopify marketplace.
-Furthermore, you can integrate it with other e-commerce platforms like Prestashop, Magento, Woocommerce, Wix, Tictail, Big Commerce, and more tools.
+Furthermore, you can integrate it with other e-commerce platforms like Prestashop, Woocommerce, Wix, Tictail, Big Commerce, Magento and Shopify, etc.

 You can try it in full for free with up to 35 days of limitless access to all functionalities that help your business grow faster.

 2- Convify: Content Marketing Software

 Convify utilizes Exit Page software that traces every action of any visitor.
 It overlays the site upon abandonment by leaving a nice lightbox that appears after any visitor leaves the site.
 Convify technology gives the clients an extra pageview to engage the visitor.